TheZoc/dotfiles/README.md

 ## Extra help

 There's a bunch of people that work hard for dotfiles improvement and refinement.
-[You can check them ou here][3]!
+[You can check them out here][3]!

 [1]: https://mug.im/blog/2013/01/22/manage-and-share-your-dotfiles-with-homesick/
 [2]: https://github.com/shostakovich/dotfiles